Medieval charm, lakeside setting and amazing chocolate – is this Europe's most underrated city break?

 This hilly city and Switzerland’s fourth largest enjoys a blessed lakeside location.
 The medieval centre is dominated by a grand Gothic cathedral, while the rest of the city boasts a raft of museums devoted to interests as diverse as Art Brut and the Olympics.

-Throughout the year Lausanne’s citizens are treated to a busy arts calendar, alongside a plethora of activities beside (and on) the lake.
+Later this year will also see the opening of the new multi-million pound cultural hub, Plateforme 10, with the first of its three museums set to open in October 2019.
+Throughout the year Lausanne’s visitors are treated to a busy arts calendar, alongside a plethora of activities beside (and on) the lake.
 Strolling the lakeshore in picturesque Ouchy (once a lakeside village in its own right, but long since enveloped by the city) is a pleasant diversion.
 Equally enjoyable is a meander, day or night, around Flon, an area of formerly derelict warehouses rejuvenated as a hip urban centre with a cinema complex, art galleries, boutiques, restaurants and bars.